Adobe Illustrator, Photoshop or InDesign For Your Logo Design

-Sure, while one program may be able to loosely achieve the feats of the others, there are inherent strengths and weaknesses within these software programs that cause for one to be a more appropriate tool than the other.
+Sure, one program may be able to loosely achieve the feats of the others.
+However, there are inherent strengths and weaknesses within these software programs.
+Furthermore, these strengths and weaknesses cause one to be a more appropriate tool than the other.

 Adobe Illustrator – Built for Logo Design:

 First of all, the most distinct characteristic of Illustrator is that it is a vector drawing tool.
 This means that the output file is a vector graphic that can be resized to any degree, without losing any quality.
 As you may have guessed, this is essential for logo design because of the dynamic diversity of its applications.
 Furthermore, you need the logo to function in spaces as small as a business card but also as big as a billboard.
 Conveniently, vector files allow for you to shrink or grow the finished design without any deterioration of graphic integrity.

 More About Vector Files: